Nonlinear gameplay: Role-playing games

-Another RPG example is tri-Ace's Star Ocean series, where the storyline is not affected by moral alignments like in other role-playing games but, inspired by dating sims, by friendship and relationship points between each of the characters.
+Another RPG example is tri-Ace's Star Ocean series, where the storyline is not affected by moral alignments like in other role-playing games, but inspired by dating sims, by friendship and relationship points between each of the characters.
 Star Ocean: The Second Story in particular offers as many as 86 different endings with hundreds of permutations, setting a benchmark for the number of possible outcomes of a video game.
 Another unique variation of this system is the Sakura Wars series, which features a real-time branching choice system where, during an event or conversation, the player must choose an action or dialogue choice within a time limit, or not to respond at all within that time; the player's choice, or lack thereof, affects the player character's relationship with other characters and in turn the direction and outcome of the storyline.
 Later games in the series added several variations, including an action gauge that can be raised up or down depending on the situation, and a gauge that the player can manipulate using the analog stick depending on the situation.
 A similar type of conversation system later appeared in a more recent action role-playing game also published by Sega, Alpha Protocol.

-Another unique take on the concept is combining non-linear branching storytelling with the concepts of time travel and parallel universes.
+Another unique take on the concept is combining nonlinear branching storytelling with the concepts of time travel and parallel universes.
 Early attempts at such an approach included Squaresoft's Chrono role-playing game series (1995–1999) and ELF's visual novel YU-NO: A girl who chants love at the bound of this world (1996).
 Radiant Historia takes it further by giving players the freedom to travel backwards and forwards through a timeline to alter the course of history, with each of their choices and actions significantly affect the timeline.
 The player can return to certain points in history and live through certain events again to make different choices and see different possible outcomes on the timeline.
 The player can also travel back and forth between two parallel timelines, and can obtain many possible parallel endings.
 The PSP version of Tactics Ogre featured a "World" system that allows players to revisit key plot points and make different choices to see how the story unfolds differently.
-Final Fantasy XIII-2 also features a similar non-linear time travel system to Radiant Historia.
+Final Fantasy XIII-2 also features a similar nonlinear time travel system to Radiant Historia.